aerror2/ILSpy-For-MacOSX/README.txt

 How to build:

-Open the ILSpyMac.sln by MonoDevelop or Xamarin, the click the build button.
+Open the ILSpyMac.sln by MonoDevelop or Xamarin, then click the build button.